 Lighthouse Ministries has been serving the youth of Southeast Canton since 1996.
 We provide a safe place for neighborhood children to learn and grow through after-school programs, ministry clubs, summer activities and acts of service.
 Below is the story of our history as well as our hopes for the future.

 In 1995, one person shared the dream to put in a basketball court adjacent to First Mennonite Church and replace the brick and dirt parking area with concrete and a set of hoops for the neighborhood children to play.
-Adjacent to the court stood a shed which was renovated to became a teen center–reminiscent of a time some 20 years earlier when the church ran a teen center in a converted house across the street.
+Adjacent to the court stood a shed which was renovated to become a teen center.

 In 1997, the Lighthouse staff, Darin Nissley and Wendy Overholt, were approached by Jon Matthewson, a youth ministry major with a love for God and a heart for inner-city youth.
 He expressed the desire to begin an after-school program at the Lighthouse allowing the youth to have a safe place to play after school.
 After prayerful consideration and discussion the Lighthouse After-School Play Program was established.
 Attendance varied in the early years from 15-30 youth attending each day.